Kajabi/sage-lib/README.md

 ### `docs:deploy`

-For deploying the Documentation Site application to Heroku.
+This command is to deploy the Documentation Site application to Heroku.
 This is an automated process through Continuous Deployment.

 ### `docs:initialize`